artem-sova-s/vim-config/README.md

 # Vim Configuration

-" Simple Vim configuration added to avoid having to search for basic settings " every time I use Vim on a server.
-Provides a modern, convenient editing experience.
+**Simple Vim configuration added to avoid having to search for basic settings** **every time I use Vim on a server.
+Provides a modern, convenient editing experience.**
 ---

 ## Features